timothywong731/timothywong731.github.io/_teaching/r-training.md

 ---
 title: "Business Analytics in R"
 collection: teaching
-type: "Two days workshop"
+type: "Workshop"
 permalink: /teaching/r-training
 venue: "British Gas"
 date: 2018-03-22
 location: "Staines-upon-Thames, United Kingdom"
 ---

 R is an open source language for statistical programming.
 It is widely used among statisticians, academic researchers, and business analysts across the world.
-This is a two days workshop for business analysts, with a focus on the following topics:
+This is a two days workshop for business analysts with little or no experience in the R language.
+The course focuses on several technical topics.

 * Tidyverse
 * Regression models